strapi/documentation/docusaurus/docs/dev-docs/cli.md

 ## strapi start

-Start a Strapi application with autoReload disabled.
+Start a Strapi application with auto-reloading disabled.

 This command is to run a Strapi application without restarts and file writes, primarily for use in production.
 Certain features such as the Content-type Builder are disabled in the `strapi start` mode because they require application restarts.
 The `start` command can be prefaced with [environment variables](/dev-docs/configurations/environment.md#strapi-s-environment-variables) to customize the application start.